APIDevTools/json-schema-ref-parser/README.md

 # JSON Schema $Ref Parser

-_**This package needs [a new maintainer](https://github.com/APIDevTools/json-schema-ref-parser/issues/285) or at least some contributors, or a decent number of sponsors so I can hire contractors to do the work.
+_**This package needs [a new maintainer](https://github.com/APIDevTools/json-schema-ref-parser/issues/285) or at least some contributors.
 For more information [please read this article](https://phil.tech/2022/bundling-openapi-with-javascript/).
-I'll mark the repo as read-only and unmaintained on January 15th 2023 along with a bunch of other @apidevtools packages like swagger-parser, so I can focus on scaling up my [reforestation charity](https://protect.earth/) instead of burning myself out trying to maintain a whole load of OSS projects I don't use in my vanishingly small spare time.** - [Phil Sturgeon](https://github.com/philsturgeon)_
+As of v10.0.0 I am no longer spending any time working on this tool, so I can focus on scaling up my [reforestation charity](https://protect.earth/) instead of burning myself out trying to maintain a whole load of OSS projects I don't use in my vanishingly small spare time.
+Get in touch if you'd like to take over.** - [Phil Sturgeon](https://github.com/philsturgeon)_

 #### Parse, Resolve, and Dereference JSON Schema $ref pointers